dwhinham/mt32-pi/README.md

 ## ⚖️ Disclaimer

 This project, just like [Munt], has no affiliation with Roland Corporation.
-Use of "Roland" or other registered trademarks is purely for informational purposes only, and implies no endorsement by or affiliation with thheir respective owners.
+Use of "Roland" or other registered trademarks is purely for informational purposes only, and implies no endorsement by or affiliation with their respective owners.

 ## 🙌 Acknowledgments